-- 3.92 There are a number of projects currently in the pipeline for premises development to existing provision of health facilities, including the following: - St Andrew's Medical Practice, Southborough has been part of the project for the Southborough Hub.
-The construction of the new medical centre within the Southborough Hub is well underway and is expected to be completed in the spring of 2021. - North Ridge Medical Practice and Wish Valley Surgery in Hawkhurst have Stage 1 support from the CCG to develop the more detailed outline business case (Stage 2) for a new surgery in Hawkhurst. - The three General Practices in Cranbrook have Stage 1 support from the CCG to develop the more detailed outline business case (Stage 2) for a new surgery in Cranbrook.
+- 3.104 There are a number of projects currently in the pipeline for premises development to existing provision of health facilities, including the following: - Weald View Medical Practice (formerly North Ridge Medical Practice and Wish Valley Surgery) in Hawkhurst have 'Stage 1' support from the ICB and are developing outline business case for stage 2 (detailed approval) of the ICB premises development process. - The three General Practices in Cranbrook have 'Stage 1' support from the CCG to develop the more detailed outline business case (Stage 2) for a new surgery in Cranbrook.

-Additional future requirements needed to deliver growth proposed in the Local Plan to define, at a PCN level, the priority areas for general practice premises development to ensure sufficient provision of primary medical services in West Kent.
-These priorities were detailed in the GP Estates Strategy that was supported by the former West Kent CCG.
+Additional future requirements needed to deliver growth proposed in the Local Plan

-3.93 The CCG has undertaken a thorough assessment of future population growth in the borough and engaged with existing GP practices to establish appetite to grow in order to accommodate increased demand, and has identified priorities from a premises perspective in order to respond to growth.
-This work has allowed the CCG

-3.94 The following key areas have been highlighted by the CCG as areas that will need to be addressed in terms of future provision to support the level of growth proposed in the Local Plan:
+- 3.105 The ICB has undertaken an assessment of future population growth in the borough is in the process of engaging with existing GP practices to use these assessments to review existing plans to accommodate growth.
+The premises developments identified by the former West Kent CCG (now Kent and Medway ICB) are detailed in the Kent and Medway GP Estates Strategy (August 2021). - 3.106 The following key areas have been highlighted by the iCB as areas that will need to be addressed in terms of future provision to support the level of growth proposed in the Local Plan: